On the look out for sustainable and eco friendly makeup?

 Dirty Hippie’s Sustainable Makeup Range

-Dirty Hippie offers a pretty large range of makeup including foundation, bb cream, primer, liquid eyeliner, mascara, eyeshadow, brow powders, blush, lipstick pots, and cheek tint (as well as a decent range of skin and hair care products).
+Dirty Hippie offers a pretty large range of sustainable makeup including foundation, bb cream, primer, liquid eyeliner, mascara, eyeshadow, brow powders, blush, lipstick pots, and cheek tint (as well as a decent range of skin and hair care products).

-Their entire product range is vegan and cruelty free
+Their entire product range is not only vegan and cruelty free but they also qualify as a zero waste cosmetics brand.

 About Dirty Hippie

-Hailing from Australia, Dirty Hippie Cosmetics are one of the most sustainable makeup brands we’ve had the pleasure of contacting.
+Hailing from Australia, Dirty Hippie Cosmetics are one of the best sustainable makeup brands we’ve had the pleasure of connecting with.

 When it comes to sourcing they’ve covered all bases, either purchasing through fair trade channels, buying local or growing their own raw ingredients!